JaredMcB/SVU-CompDataSci/README.md

 # SVU-CompDataSci
-A repository for the the computational data science class at Southern Virginia University.
+A repository for the computational data science class at Southern Virginia University.

 ## Words to Live By